Build awesome apps, games and assistants improving people's lives with FOSSASIA Technologies in the Year of Indigenous Languages

 Address: 11 Eunos Road 8, Singapore 408601

-For the expected outcome of the hack, the applications or games shall be FOSS/Open Source and use or connect to (API) FOSSASIA projects and technologies to improve people's lives and tackle sustainable development challenges.
+For the expected outcome of the hack, the applications or games shall help to provide greater access to multilingual information and knowledge and enable knowledge-sharing and dissemination of good practices, specifically with regard to indigenous languages.
+All work shall be FOSS/Open Source and use or connect to FOSSASIA projects (APIs) and technologies to improve people's lives and tackle sustainable development challenges.

 An important point is, is the prototype or showcase functioning?
 We prefer real code and design implementations over mockups.